 In typical wastewater biosolids digesters the acetoclastic and hydrogenotrophic pathways dominate methane production and are usually associated with particular genera.
 For example, all members of the order Methanosarcinales (including the genera Methanosarcina, Methanosaeta and Methanolobus) contain genes for c-type cytochrome and methanophenazine (a functional menaquinone analogue) which enable them to utilize a broad range of substrates including hydrogen, formate and acetate.
-In contrast, hydrogenotrophic methanogens of the orders Methanopyrales, Methanococcales, Methanobacteriales and Methanomicrobiales do not contain a cytochrome system and are limited to growing mainly on H2 and CO2, although many can also grow on formate (Thauer et al. 2008; Galand et al. 2005).
+In contrast, hydrogenotrophic methanogens of the orders Methanopyrales, Methanococcales (e.g. genus Methanococcus), Methanobacteriales (e.g. genera Methanothermobacter, Methanobrevibacter) and Methanomicrobiales (e.g. genus Methanoculleus) do not contain a cytochrome system and are limited to growing mainly on H2 and CO2, although many can also grow on formate (Thauer et al. 2008; Galand et al. 2005).
 Hydrogen-scavenging methanogens can partner with syntrophic acetate-oxidizing bacteria (SAO) to support stable methane production in AD under certain conditions (Westerholm, Moestedt, and Schnürer 2016).
-The presence and relative abundance of of particular importance for the reductive biomethanisation of CO2 from both inorganic and organic sources, e.g. as a means of in situ biogas upgrading or for ex situ carbon capture and utilization (Angelidaki et al. 2018).
+The presence and relative abundance of hydrogenotrophs is of particular importance for the reductive biomethanisation of CO2 from both inorganic and organic sources, e.g. as a means of in situ biogas upgrading (Tao et al. 2019) or for ex situ carbon capture and utilization (Angelidaki et al. 2018).
+Recent studies reported microbial community shifts from Methanoculleus and Methanoregulaceae species towards hydrogenotrophic methanogenesis when ex-situ configurations were employed under thermophilic and mesophilic conditions, respectively (Bassani et al. 2017).
+Similarly, Kougias et al. (Kougias, Treu, et al. 2017) observed hydrogen-assisted methanogenesis with Methanothermobacter thermautotrophicus as the dominant member of the archaeal community in ex-situ reactors.
+Other studies showed that hydrogenotrophs are more tolerant to high ammonia concentrations than acetoclastic methanogens and hence more abundant in digesters treating high-ammonia feedstocks (Müller et al. 2016).

-While physicochemical monitoring is well established as a basis for process optimisation in AD, measurements could facilitate manipulation of the underlying microbial community tend to be non-specific, expensive and time-consuming, or a combination of all three.
+While physicochemical monitoring is well established as a basis for process optimisation in AD, measurements indicating the presence / absence of particular microbial community members, or that quantify these and could facilitate manipulation of the underlying microbial community tend to be non-specific, expensive and time-consuming, or a combination of all three.
 Culturing methods for anaerobic species are relatively inexpensive but require sophisticated infrastructure and are time consuming as they rely on the growth rates of the organisms being assessed.
 This is compounded by our inability to grow many species in isolation (Lagier et al. 2016).
 Molecular methods such as PCR-based techniques (including qPCR) are sensitive but require expensive equipment and reagents and take a number of hours.
-Approaches such as 16S rRNA amplicon or whole metagenome high-throughput sequencing provide excellent specificity, but are also expensive, slow and require a high level of expertise for data analysis and interpretation.
+Approaches such as 16S rRNA amplicon or whole metagenome high-throughput sequencing provide excellent specificity, but are also expensive, slow (days to weeks) and require a high level of expertise for data analysis and interpretation.

 Loop-mediated Isothermal Amplification (LAMP) assays combine a simple, rapid, low-cost detection technique with high sensitivity and specificity.
-LAMP assays are an efficient diagnostic tool, can be easily performed are widely employed in the food industry and in clinical settings where they have been used to detect specific pathogens including bacteria, parasites, fungi and viruses (Notomi et al. 2000; Wong et al. 2018).
-LAMP relies on identifying a conserved gene within a targeted group of microorganisms against which a series of to primers must be designed.
-The assay is performed, often in less than , by amplifying the target gene using Bst polymerase under isothermal conditions.
+LAMP assays are an efficient diagnostic tool, can be easily performed as they require a minimal amount of equipment and utilize low-cost reagents.
+LAMP assays are widely employed in the food industry and in clinical settings where they have been used to detect specific pathogens including bacteria, parasites, fungi and viruses (Notomi et al. 2000; Wong et al. 2018).
+LAMP relies on identifying a conserved gene within a targeted group of microorganisms against which a series of four to six primers must be designed (Table 1, cartoon).
+The assay is performed, often in less than one hour, by amplifying the target gene using Bst polymerase under isothermal conditions.
 A range of detection methodologies have been reported including visual identification of turbidity, colorimetric or fluorescent DNA interchelators, and end-point agarose gel electrophoresis (Wong et al. 2018).